hyoo-ru/crowd.hyoo.ru/README.md

 ### Apply Algorithm

-- Input: list of Chunks.
+- Input: list of Units.
-- Iterate over Chunks from Delta.
+- Iterate over Units from Delta.
-	- Locate Chunk from Doc with same Head and Self.
+	- Locate Unit from Doc with same Head and Self.
-	- If Chunk doesn't exists, add Chunk to Doc.
+	- If Unit doesn't exists, add Unit to Doc.
-	- If Chunk exists and Time of new Chunk is greater, replace old by new.
+	- If Unit exists and Time of new Unit is greater, replace old by new.
-	- If Chunk exists and Time of new Chunk is same, but Peer is greater, replace old by new.
+	- If Unit exists and Time of new Unit is same, but Peer is greater, replace old by new.
-	- Otherwise skip this Chunk.
+	- Otherwise skip this Unit.

 # Reinterpretations